Aliases for DOK5 Gene

 GeneCards Summary for DOK5 Gene

 DOK5 (Docking Protein 5) is a Protein Coding gene.
-Among its related pathways are Signaling events regulated by Ret tyrosine kinase and BDNF signaling pathway.
-GO annotations related to this gene include phospholipid binding and insulin receptor binding.
+Among its related pathways are BDNF signaling pathway and Signaling events regulated by Ret tyrosine kinase.
+GO annotations related to this gene include receptor signaling protein activity and insulin receptor binding.
 An important paralog of this gene is DOK1.

 UniProtKB/Swiss-Prot for DOK5 Gene